 We are also developing ARQ-154, a foam formulation of ARQ-151 for the treatment of scalp psoriasis and seborrheic dermatitis.
 ARQ-154 contains roflumilast, the same highly potent and selective PDE4 inhibitor found in ARQ-151, and is nearly identical to ARQ-151, with all ingredients in ARQ-154 being the same as those in ARQ-151, other than reduced oil content and the addition of a propellant in the can to create the foam.
-We plan to initiate Phase 2b studies for ARQ-154 in both seborrheic dermatitis and scalp psoriasis in Q4 2019/Q1 2020.
+We have initiated a Phase 2 proof of concept study for ARQ-154 in seborrheic dermatitis and a Phase 2b study in scalp psoriasis.